+(i) the person for the time being the President of the Academic Council.

+(1A) The fact that a person holds an elective office (for example, an elective office of the Guild) does not disqualify that person from being appointed or holding office under subsection (1).

-(2) The following persons are not eligible to be a member of the Senate under subsection (1)(e), (f) or (g) —
+(2) The following persons are not eligible to be a member of the Senate under subsection (1)(f), (g) or (h) —

 (a) a full-time member of the staff of the University;